cmiles74/cloudformation-tutorial/README.md

-work on getting all of the bits and pieces of your stack created and linked together in a way that makes sense (provisioned in the VPC, in the correct subnet, with the correct security group and policies, etc.) When you feel pretty good about your work so far you can go ahead and provision.
+work on getting all of the bits and pieces of your stack created and linked together in a way that makes sense (provisioned in the VPC, in the correct subnet, with the correct security group and policies, etc.) When you feel pretty good about your work you can go ahead and provision.
 If there's a problem or something isn't lining up the way it should you can simply delete the stack and continue to work on your template.
 For me, this is far more convenient then clicking through the various web consoles and trying to link everything up by filling out fields or applying actions to all of the various pieces.